omeka/classic-enduser/docs/Plugins/Dropbox.md

 Security Settings
 --------------------------------------------------------------
 It may be necessary to add specific mimetypes to the Allowed File Types in the admin section.
-See [Managing Security Settings](../Managing_Security_Settings.md) for more information.
+See [Security Settings](../Admin/Settings/Security_Settings) for more information.